Linear Model and Extensions: Some random variables for counts

 \subsection{Negative-Binomial}

 The Poisson distribution restricts that the mean must be the same as the variance.
-It cannot capture the feature of overdispersed data with variance larger than the mean.
-The Negative-Binomial is an extension of the Poisson that allows for overdispersion.
-Here the definition of the Negative-Binomial below is different from its standard definition, but it is more natural as an extension of the Poisson\footnote{With IID Bernoulli$(p)$ trials, the Negative-Binomial distribution, denoted by $y\sim\text{NB}'(r,p)$, is the number of success before the $r$th failure.
+It cannot capture the feature of overdispersed data with the variance larger than the mean.\footnote{ This book focused on the issue of overdispersion.
+It is also possible to have underdispersed data with the variance smaller than the mean.
+See \citet{puig2023some} for the probabilistic mechanism that leads to underdispersion. } The Negative-Binomial is an extension of the Poisson that allows for overdispersion.
+The definition below, due to \citet{fisher1943relation}, is different from its standard definition, but it is more natural as an extension of the Poisson.\footnote{With IID Bernoulli$(p)$ trials, the Negative-Binomial distribution, denoted by $y\sim\text{NB}'(r,p)$, is the number of success before the $r$th failure.
 Its probability mass function is

 If $p=\mu/(\mu+\theta)$ and $r=\theta$ then these two definitions coincide.
-This definition is more restrictive because $r$ must be an integer. }.
-Define $y$ as the Negative-Binomial random variable, denoted by $\text{NB}(\mu,\theta)$ with $\mu>0$ and $\theta>0$, if
+This definition is more restrictive because $r$ must be an integer. } Define $y$ as the Negative-Binomial random variable, denoted by $\text{NB}(\mu,\theta)$ with $\mu>0$ and $\theta>0$, if

 So the Negative-Binomial is the Poisson with a random Gamma intensity, that is, the Negative-Binomial is a scale mixture of the Poisson.
 If $\theta\rightarrow\infty$, then $\lambda$ is a point mass at $\mu$ and the Negative-Binomial reduces to Poisson$(\mu)$.
-We can verify that it has the following probability mass function.
+Proposition \ref{proposition:The-Negative-Binomial-random} below gives the probability mass function and moments of the Negative-Binomial.
+I relegate its proof to Problem \ref{hw19::nb-properties}.

 \begin{proposition} The Negative-Binomial random variable defined in (\ref{eq:definition-nb-rv}) has the probability mass function